DevExpress/devextreme-demos/JSDemos/Demos/ActionSheet/Basics/description.md

 ## Specify Buttons and Title

 ActionSheet can contain multiple buttons.
-To specify buttons and configure them, use one of these properties:
+To specify and configure them, use one of these properties:

 - [items[]](/Documentation/ApiReference/UI_Components/dxActionSheet/Configuration/items/)
 Accepts a local data array.

 - [dataSource](/Documentation/ApiReference/UI_Components/dxActionSheet/Configuration/#dataSource)